Information about Atorvastatin

 - Inform your doctor if you experience fatigue, muscle weakness or muscle pain.

-- Your doctor may monitor your liver function before starting the treatment and regularly thereafter.
-Inform your doctor if you notice signs of liver problem such as yellowing of skin or eyes, unusually dark urine or stomach pains.
+- Your doctor may check your liver function before starting the treatment and regularly thereafter.
+Inform your doctor if you notice signs of liver problems such as stomach pains, unusually dark urine or yellowing of skin or eyes.

-- Inform your doctor if you have kidney disease, liver disease or diabetes.
+- Inform your doctor if you have kidney disease, liver disease or diabetes before starting treatment with this medicine.
 If you are diabetic, monitor your blood sugar level regularly as Atorvastatin may cause an increase in your blood sugar level.

-- Do not take Atorvastatin if you are pregnant or planning to conceive.
+- Do not take Atorvastatin if you are pregnant, planning a pregnancy or breastfeeding.

 Frequently asked questions for Atorvastatin